will-wrigh/order-intake-app/README.md

 - navigate to ./order-intake-app-darwin-x64
 - open order-intake-app application
 - fill out sql database host information
-- quit and reload app
+- quit the program and reopen it
 - save app icon to shortcut for easy access

 ## Common Errors